menardai/imagemagic-bot/data/chitchat_nlu.md

 - hello is anybody there
 - hello robot

+## intent:affirm
+- yes
+- ok
+- okay
+- super
+- great
+- fine
+- good
+- nice
+- okay good
+- it's fine
+- it's good
+- it's okay
+- that's great
+- very nice
+- it's very good
+- that's fine
+- very nice
+- go ahead
+- yes, please do it
+- please do it
+- ok, do it
+- fine, do it
+- just do it
+- just do it please

+## intent:deny
+- no
+- don't
+- don't do that
+- don't do it
+- do not do that
+- do not do it
+- absolutely not
+- ho no!
+- it's not good
+- it's not fine
+- it's not okay
+- it's not ok
+- not okay
+- not ok
+- no please
+- please no
+- please don't
+- please don't do it
+- please do not do it

 ## intent:name
 - My name is [Juste](name)  <!--- Square brackets contain the value of entity while the text in parentheses is a a label of the entity -->
 - I am [Josh](name)